thuban87/hindsight-journal/docs/development/Implementation Plan.md

 Auto-generated insight cards:
 - **Reads from `metricsCacheStore.correlationResults`** (cached, not computed on mount)
-- If cache is null, triggers async computation which stores results in metricsCacheStore
+- If cache is null, triggers async computation which stores results in metricsCacheStore. **Debounced trigger (500ms):** to prevent wasted computation when the user rapidly switches tabs (Journal → Insights → Journal → Insights), the cache-miss computation is delayed by 500ms.
+If the user switches away within 500ms, the computation never starts.
+Combined with the existing `signal` cancellation on tab-switch-away, this provides two layers of protection against unnecessary work.
 - Renders a card per significant finding:
   - Correlation: "mood and sleep_duration are correlated (r = 0.65, based on 180 entries)"
   - Conditional: "Your average mood on workout days is 7.2 vs 5.8 on non-workout days"